Wheellog/Wheellog.Android/README.md

 ## Contributing

 ### 🛠️ Pull requests
 A pull request is a way to suggest changes in this repository.
-We accept pull requests in the `develop` branch
+We accept pull requests in the `master` branch

 ### 🌏 Translations
 This application is internationalized and available in multiple languages.
 The source content in this repository is written in English.
 We integrate with an external localization platform called [POEditor](https://poeditor.com/join/project?hash=KwdOGFTjt9).